 Two soil map units (Av, Ax) have a low soil restoration potential.
-These map units occur in two lease parcels (MTM-105431- F3, F6), however, in parcel F-6 these soils map units compose less than 1 % of the acreage.
+These map units occur in three lease parcels (MTM-105431- F3, F5, F6), however on two of the lease parcels (F5 and F-6) soils map units with a low soil restoration potential compose less than 1 % of the acreage.
 These soils have a high presence of salt, which impacts the vegetative productivity of the site.